wso2/docs-mi/en/docs/reference/synapse-properties/transport-parameters/vfs-transport-parameters.md

       <tr>
          <td>transport.vfs.ResolveHostsDynamically</td>
          <td>
             Whether hostnames should be resolved at the time of deployment or whether it is necessary to resolve hostnames dynamically at runtime.
-By default hostnames are resolved at the time of deployment.
+By default, hostnames are resolved at the time of deployment.
 If you want to resolve hostnames at runtime, set this parameter to <code>true</code>.
             <b>Note</b>: Resolving hostnames at runtime is only possible for the Server Message Block (SMB) protocol. </br>
             By default, this setting is <code>false</code>.
          </td>